marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 }
 ```

-Notice how the above Entity Framework configuration (AddDbContext method) is using the
-AppIdentityContext class, whose name we chose in the scaffolding process.
+Notice how the above Entity Framework configuration  (AddDbContext method) is using the AppIdentityContext class, a name we chose in the scaffolding process.

 The same process also added a new AppIdentityContextConnection connection string to the
 appsettings.json configuration file.
-ASP.NET Core Identity will use this connection
-string to access the SQLite database:
+ASP.NET Core Identity will use this connection string to access the SQLite database:

 ```json
 .